Open Now

 2. Plumbing Lines With Several Bends

 You will likely find an accordion-type copper water pipe in your tank-type hot water system.
 These pipe types are known to bend easily.
-In serious bends, water flow is impaired and even causes blocked pipes, leaving you with low water pressure.
+Water flow is impaired in serious bends, and blocked pipes can even cause low water pressure.

 The pressure of hot water systems could be affected if water passes through many bends before emerging from the faucet.
 With each angle or passage through each elbow, the pressure reduces slightly.